zapatacomputing/TN-GEO-car-plant-optimization/ReadME.md

 ## What is it?

 This repository contains data gathered when benchmarking TN-GEO vs a set of conventional solvers (GA1, GA2, GAU, PT, SAB) for two different parameterizations (3-body and 12-body) of the BMW production planning problem.
-Please see : <url> for more details and explanations.
+Please see : https://arxiv.org/abs/2305.02179 for more details and explanations.

 ## Structure of directories